 The memorial event seeks to honour those who died in the service of humanitarianism, to recognise our common humanitarian ideals and to celebrate the spirit that inspires humanitarian action around the globe.
 The event is for families, friends, colleagues and organisations to honour those who lost their lives in humanitarian action.

-If you would like to attend the memorial this year, please sign up here or email firstname.lastname@example.org and provide us with your address so that we can send to you an invite in the post.
+If you would like to attend the memorial this year, please email email@example.com and provide us with your contact information so that we can send you a personal invitation.